DanieleCucurachi/daniele-cucurachi.github.io/content/authors/admin/_index.md

 # My current project, in collaboration with with the [Quantum Information Group](https://www.qi.phy.cam.ac.uk/) at the University of Cambridge, focuses on the development of a quantum algorithm for optimizing quantum proposal distributions in quantum Markov chain Monte Carlo.
 ---

-I am a computational physicist, recently graduated from the MSc in Applied Physics programme at EPFL in Switzerland, determined to pursue a research career.
+I am a computational physicist, recently graduated from the MSc in Applied Physics programme at EPFL in Switzerland.
 My background and research interests span a wide range of exciting problems ranging from quantum computing to machine learning.
 Currently, I am working on a [research project](https://danielecucurachi.github.io/personal-website/project/qmcmc/) in collaboration with the [Quantum Information Group](https://www.qi.phy.cam.ac.uk/) (University of Cambridge).
 {style="text-align: justify;"}

 On the side, I collaborate as a Venture Partner with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep-tech start-ups.
 I am responsible for identifying innovative technological projects within universities and research departments, fostering potential investments by Scientifica.
 {style="text-align: justify;"}

-Feel free to reach out!
+Feel free to reach out at [daniele.cucurachi@scientificavp.it](mailto:daniele.cucurachi@scientificavp.it) to discuss interesting projects or ideas.
+{style="text-align: justify;"}